-- 15.1 A water risk assessment is completed every three years by an external contractor.
-The Clerk of Works is responsible for ensuring that the identified operational controls are conducted and recorded. - 15.2 This risk assessment is reviewed every three years and when significant changes have occurred to the water system and / or building footprint. - 15.3 The risks from legionella are mitigated by the following; weekly water temperature checks, flushing of little used outlets and the annual disinfection of tanks.
+- 17.1 The School will ensure that a water risk assessment is carried out annually by an external contractor to assess the risk of Legionella and implement relevant preventative control measures in accordance with HSE Approved code of Practice 18 - 17.2 This risk assessment is reviewed every three years and when significant changes have occurred to the water system and / or building footprint. - 17.3 The risks from legionella are mitigated by the following; weekly water temperature checks, flushing of little used outlets and the annual disinfection of tanks.

-16 Asbestos
+18 Asbestos

-16.1 The School recognises that all types of asbestos are dangerous and will manage the risks presented by asbestos containing materials (ACM) or presumed ACMs on the School premises by complying with the Control of Asbestos Regulations 2012 (SI 2012/632) and in particular by:
+18.1 The School recognises that all types of asbestos are dangerous and will manage the risks presented by asbestos containing materials (ACM) or presumed ACMs on the School premises by complying with the Control of Asbestos Regulations 2012 (SI 2012/632) and in particular by:

-- 16.1.1 ensuring that the School complies with its duties in relation to licensed and non-licensed work, including notifying the relevant enforcing authorities in relation to non-licensed work, where appropriate. - 16.1.2 preparing and keeping up-to-date a record of the location and condition of ACMs or presumed ACMs; - 16.1.3 carrying out a written assessment of the risks presented by ACMs and presumed ACMs; - 16.1.4 preparing and implementing a written plan of action for managing the risks posed by ACM or presumed ACMs known as an Asbestos Management Plan; - 16.1.5 regular inspections, reviews and / or monitoring, as appropriate; - 16.1.6 ensuring that adequate records are kept in relation to non-licensed work done on ACM or presumed ACM at the School; - 16.1.7 ensuring that all employees who may come into contact with ACM or presumed ACM are adequately trained; - 16.1.8 ensuring that information about the location and condition of ACMs or presumed ACMs is passed on to anyone who is likely to disturb it and to the emergency services in the event of an emergency; - 16.1.9 ensuring that ACM or presumed ACM is not disturbed unless prior agreement has been given by the Bursar and there are appropriate control measures in place to ensure that staff, pupils or any other users of the School premises are not exposed to asbestos; - 16.1.10 ensuring that only authorised staff and / or fully licensed contractors are permitted to carry out any work in the relation to ACM or presumed ACM. - 16.2 If anyone disturbs or suspects that they have disturbed ACM they should: - 16.2.1 not disturb it further under any circumstances; - 16.2.2 ensure that access to the affected area is restricted and put up a warning sign stating "possible asbestos contamination"; - 16.2.3 immediately report it to the Bursar who will take appropriate action; and - 16.2.4 ensure that any clothing which have been covered in dust or debris are appropriately disposed of.
+- 18.1.1 ensuring that the School complies with its duties in relation to licensed and non-licensed work, including notifying the relevant enforcing authorities in relation to non-licensed work, where appropriate. - 18.1.2 preparing and keeping up-to-date a record of the location and condition of ACMs or presumed ACMs; - 18.1.3 carrying out a written assessment of the risks presented by ACMs and presumed ACMs; - 18.1.4 preparing and implementing a written plan of action for managing the risks posed by ACM or presumed ACMs known as an Asbestos Management Plan; - 18.1.5 regular inspections, reviews and / or monitoring, as appropriate; - 18.1.6 ensuring that adequate records are kept in relation to non-licensed work done on ACM or presumed ACM at the School; - 18.1.7 ensuring that all employees who may come into contact with ACM or presumed ACM are adequately trained; - 18.1.8 ensuring that information about the location and condition of ACMs or presumed ACMs is passed on to anyone who is likely to disturb it and to the emergency services in the event of an emergency; - 18.1.9 ensuring that ACM or presumed ACM is not disturbed unless prior agreement has been given by the Bursar and there are appropriate control measures in place to ensure that staff, pupils or any other users of the School premises are not exposed to asbestos; - 18.1.10 ensuring that only authorised staff and / or fully licensed contractors are permitted to carry out any work in the relation to ACM or presumed ACM. - 18.2 If anyone disturbs or suspects that they have disturbed ACM, they should: - 18.2.1 not disturb it further under any circumstances; - 18.2.2 ensure that access to the affected area is restricted and put up a warning sign stating "possible asbestos contamination"; - 18.2.3 immediately report it to the Bursar who will take appropriate action; and - 18.2.4 ensure that any clothing which have been covered in dust or debris are appropriately disposed of.

-17 Emergency procedures - fire and evacuation
+19 Emergency procedures - fire and evacuation